jgibbarduk/route53dynip/README.md

 for it.
 You may create a profile in your `~/.aws/credentials` file, or pass the credentials directly via environment variables.

-## Building the Docker image
+## Building the Docker image(s)
-The `Dockerfile` in this repo will build an image based on `python:alpine` from DockerHub.
+The `Dockerfile`s in this repo will build an image based on `python:alpine` (amd64) and the arch-specific `python:slim-stretch` images for ARMv7 and ARMv8 (64-bit).

+The `build.sh` script will build images for `amd64`, `arm32v7`, and `arm64v8` architectures
+and push appropriate manifests to Docker Hub to support multiarch.
+It takes two arguments, the image tag (I use `jburks725/route53dynip`) and a version tag.
+Minimal error checking is done here, so use at your own risk.

 It copies the Python script into `/`, and executes as user `nobody`.

 The latest version of this image should be available on DockerHub at https://hub.docker.com/r/jburks725/route53dynip/.

-## Running the Docker container
+## Running the container in Docker
 The Python script is the `ENTRYPOINT`, so you need only specify the FQDN you want added to Route 53 Hosted Zone as an argument to the `docker run` command.

+## Running the deployment in Kubernetes
+Assuming your K8s cluster is running on a supported architecture, you should be able to run this using the included YAML files.
+You'll need to make some changes to these files to deploy.

+### Secrets
+Edit the `secrets.yaml` file to add your AWS Access and Secret keys in the appropriate places (look for the `{{}}` markers).
+Then deploy this to your cluster using `kubectl create -f secrets.yaml`.

+### Deployment
+Edit `deployment.yaml` to put the FQDN you want the utility to maintain in the `args` portion of the pod template spec.
+Deploy it using `kubectl create -f deployment.yaml`. *Make sure you've created the secrets first!*

 # TODO
 1. ~~Add a license statement~~
+1. ~~Add multiarch support~~
+1. ~~Add basic Kubernetes support~~
+1. Improve Kubernetes security on the secrets
 1. Allow customization of TTL
 1. Allow custom polling interval (currently 30 minutes)
 1. Maybe some logging verbosity control?